WitnessCo/client/README.md

 // Instantiate a new client, default params should suffice for now. const witness = new WitnessClient()

-// Unique strint, so we get an unseen leafHash. const sampleString = `Check the chain! @ ${Date.now()}` const leafHash = witness.hash(sampleString)
+// Unique string, so we get an unseen leafHash. const sampleString = `Check the chain! @ ${Date.now()}` const leafHash = witness.hash(sampleString)